bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 `<b-calendar>` uses Bootstrap's margin, padding, border, and flex utility classes, along with button (`btn-*`) classes and the `form-control` class.

+Accessbility-wise, we chose not to use the ARIA `grid` role for the calendar to minimize verbosity and to provide consistency across various screen readers.

 ## See also

 - `<b-form-date>` date picker custom form input